Cricket: India V England 3rd Test Scoreboard - UrduPoint

 Cricket: India V England 3rd Test Scoreboard

-Rajkot, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2024) Scoreboard after England's first innings on day three of the third Test against India in Rajkot on Saturday:
+Rajkot, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2024) Scoreboard at stumps on day three of the third Test between India and England in Rajkot on Saturday:

 India 1st innings 445 (R. Sharma 131, R. Jadeja 112, S. Khan 62; M. Wood 4-114, R. Ahmed 2-85)